othman853/flask-hands-on/README.md

 ##### Misc Learnings:

  - pyc files can cause magic number error.
 This is due the python version change.
 They must be re-compiled
+ - Flask `request` raises a 400 Bad Request Error when trying to access a field that does not exist on the form dictionary

 ## Flask Login